ControlledChaos/dashboard-summary/README.md

 ![WordPress tested on version 5.7](https://img.shields.io/badge/WordPress-5.7-0073aa.svg?style=flat-square)
 ![ClassicPress tested on version 1.2.0](https://img.shields.io/badge/ClassicPress-1.2.0-03768e.svg?style=flat-square)

-Improves the At a Glance dashboard widget and offers a replacement widget with more detailed website information.
+Improves the At a Glance dashboard widget and offers a replacement widget with more detailed website and network information.
+Compatible with WordPress Multisite and with ClassicPress.

 Requires PHP version 7.4 or higher.

-Settings on the General Settings screen.
+Settings on the General Settings screen and on the Network Settings screen of multisite installations.